 Yeung remarks that God “was in the business from the beginning.”

 For the first few years virtually all the company’s customers were in the Chinese community.
 But at a trade show for sports trainers in Texas things changed.
 A San Francisco 49er trainer came by the booth and told Yeung how much he liked Tiger Balm.
 Yeung was surprised that the trainer was not Chinese.
 The trainer had purchased Tiger Balm in Chinatown.
 Boldly, Yeung asked the trainer if he thought the 49ers would endorse the product.
+Where can I buy medicines at a discount?
 The trainer told Yeung that the team did not endorse products, but agreed to introduce Yeung to Joe Montana’s agent.

 Joe Montana and Tiger Balm

 Montana’s agent told Yeung that Montana had just signed an endorsement deal with Pepsi and his minimum endorsement fee was $1 million.
 As a developing business with minimal cash flow, $1 million was way out of range for Yeung.
 But Yeung persisted.
 He continued to send samples to the 49er trainer and to Montana.
 Then Montana severely injured his back.
 Fortunately for Montana and for Yeung, Montana’s back was treated with Tiger Balm and Montana’s sore back was greatly improved.
 Montana became a big fan of Tiger Balm and agreed to endorse the product for only $50,000.
 Yeung remarks, “With Montana’s radio commercials in the Bay Area, Tiger Balm’s sales grew dramatically.
 When the 49ers won the Super Bowls, Tiger Balm went national and sales skyrocketed.”